-In 1756, Leidenfrost observed that a droplet of water deposited on a hot surface does not instantly vaporise, but remains a droplet for a considerable duration of time and slides freely across the solid surface.
-This is known as the Leidenfrost effect.
-The effect can easily be seen in the kitchen by sprinkling a few drops of water on a hot frying pan.
+In 1756, Leidenfrost observed that a droplet of water deposited on a hot surface does not instantly vaporise, but remains a droplet for a considerable duration of time and slides freely around the surface.
+This is known as the Leidenfrost effect, as we discussed here.

 The two videos below, from Vakarelski et al, show (respectively) the break-up of a Leidenfrost layer and a race between falling spheres.

 We have harnessed the Leidenfrost effect to create a sublimation heat engine, which you can read about here.

 - Leidenfrost Dynamics, D. Quéré, Annu.
 Rev. Fluid.
 Mech.
 45 (2013) 197

 - Terminal velocity and drag reduction measurements on superhydrophobic spheres G. McHale, N.J.
 Shirtcliffe, C.R.
 Evans and M.I.
 Newton, Appl.
 Phys.
 Lett.
 94 (2009) 064104

 - Drag reduction by Leidenfrost vapor layers I.U.
 Vakarelski, J.O.
 Marston, D.Y.C.
 Chan and S.T.
 Thoroddsen, Physical Review Letters 106 (2011) 214501